alex-connolly/guardian/README.md

 ## Builtins

 Similarly to Solidity, data about the current block may be extracted from the environment using a series of builtins.
+However, Solidity uses syntax reminiscent of object fields (e.g. ```msg.sender```), which are misleading as to the true nature of these builtins, which are immutable.
+Guardian therefore replaces them with a series of builtin method calls.

 Builtin variables: